neurodata/r-mgc/README.md

 require(MGC)  # source the package now that it is set up
 ```

-The package should take approximately 4 seconds on a standard computer (4 cores @ 3.3 GHz/core, 16 GB RAM with internet at least 25 Mbps).
+The package should take approximately 4 seconds on a recommended computer.

 ## Vignettes